Quick facts

 - Add organic material such as peat or compost according to soil test recommendations.

-- Because composted materials release their nutrients more slowly than synthetic fertilizers, apply a few shovels-full per plant in late fall.
+- Because composted materials release nutrients more slowly than synthetic fertilizers, apply a few shovels-full per plant in late fall.

-Planting
+Planting and establishment

 Bare-root and potted plants